-Lemon curd ice cream – few things are more refreshing than a scoop (or two!) of homemade lemon ice cream in the summer.
-Sweet, tangy, smooth, creamy, perfect for the season’s warm sunny days.
+Few things are more refreshing than a scoop (or two) of homemade lemon curd ice cream in the summer.
+Sweet, tangy, smooth, creamy, perfect for warm sunny days.

 (Wondering what else to do with lemon curd?
 Try this luscious no-bake lemon cheesecake.
 Lemony goodness that sits on a delicious Oreo crust.
 You don’t even need to turn the oven on!
 If you’re craving for lemon cake though, you will love this lemon layer cake – it’s filled with silky lemon curd and frosted with lemon buttercream.
 Definitely worth turning the oven on for.)